LuxCoreRender/WindowsCompile/README.txt

 - https://github.com/LuxCoreRender/LuxCore
 - https://github.com/LuxCoreRender/WindowsCompile

-NOTE: it is no more necessary to clone the WindowsCompileDeps repository: the build script will download the required deps if no WindowsCompileDeps directory is found.
+The build script will download the required deps if no WindowsCompileDeps directory is found.

 5) Open the Visual Studio "x64 Native Tools Command Prompt" (one of the others will not work), navigate to the "WindowsCompile" folder and simply invoke the cmake-build-x64.bat file:

-cd C:\Path\to\luxcorerender\WindowsCompile\
+cd /d C:\Path\to\luxcorerender\WindowsCompile\
 .\cmake-build-x64.bat

 (You can copy the filepath from an explorer window and paste it in the command prompt via right click -> paste)

-Your Visual Studio version should be autodetected and used.
-If autodetection fails, VS2017 is used by default, but you can always specify the desired version, e.g.

-.\cmake-build-x64.bat /vs2019

 The first run of the build process will take around 15 minutes (depending on your CPU) and the linking process may consume a lot of RAM.